 Duty to Retreat vs. Stand Your Ground vs. Castle Doctrine

 Certain states require you to try and flee the perceived threat before using force to defend yourself.
 In Nebraska, this duty is imposed before using deadly force.
-Deadly force is either 1) the intent to cause death/ serious bodily harm or 2) force used with the knowledge that its use would create a substantial risk of death/ serious bodily harm.
-For example, before using deadly force, you must either try to get away or demonstrate that you did not try because you reasonably believed you could not do so safely.
+Deadly force is either 1) the intent to cause death or serious bodily harm or 2) force used with the knowledge that its use would create a substantial risk of death or serious bodily harm.
+In other words, before using deadly force to defend yourself, you must either try to get away from the aggressor or demonstrate that you did not because you reasonably believed you could not do so safely.

-Another variation is called the “Castle Doctrine,” which generally allows you to defend yourself with lethal force in your home with relaxed consideration for proportionality.
-In Nebraska, the duty to retreat prior to using deadly force is also relaxed when in your home or work place unless you are the initial aggressor.
-But, reasonableness is still an important consideration.
+Another variation is called the “Castle Doctrine,” which generally allows you to defend yourself with deadly force in your home.
+In Nebraska, the duty to retreat prior to using deadly force is also relaxed when in your home unless you are the initial aggressor.
+But, reasonableness of one’s actions is still an important consideration.

-Understanding the impact these laws have on your case may seem easy, but there is often confusion.
+Because each circumstance is different, understanding the impact these laws is crucial.
 A self-defense attorney may be able to help prove that your actions were warranted.

 When Acts of Self-Defense Become Criminal Aggression